 APAL worked closely with the Australian Government to ensure the Australia-UK FTA would support both nations’ growers.

 ‘The reality is our 2 different hemispheres have opposite growing seasons,’ says Turnbull.
 ‘By 2030, we expect to see 3 million kilos of Pink Lady® apples grown in the UK.
 These are destined for the UK and Gulf States markets.
 To meet the UK and European counter-seasonal appetite for Pink Lady®, we are looking to boost our Australian exports.

 ‘This will ease any fears UK growers may have of being flooded by fresh fruit and vegetables from Australia.

 ‘It’s a quid pro quo equation to the mutual benefit of all parties,’ he says.
 ‘Lowering the import tariffs through the FTA is pivotal.’

 The Pink Lady® story started in 1973 when John Cripps developed the original variety, Cripps Pink.
 This variety is a cross between the Golden Delicious and Lady Williams apples.
 By 1992, the first shipment of this different tasting apple was sent to the UK.
 The Pink Lady® trademark was also registered.

 By 1998, the heart-shaped Pink Lady® logo was designed, registered and transferred from the then Australian Department of Agriculture, Fisheries and Forestry to APAL.

-From there, its journey to a consumer favourite and the biggest fresh produce brand in the world grew.
+From there, its journey to become a consumer favourite and the biggest fresh produce brand in the world began.
 By 2018, Pink Lady® had an estimated US$1.3 billion (A$1.77 billion) in global retail sales.